-Conventional vaccines have saved countless lives over the past few centuries, but at present we are facing pathogens against which the conventional strategies fall short.
+Conventional vaccines have saved countless lives over the past few centuries, but the SARS-CoV-2 pandemic has reminded us that conventional strategies sometimes fall short.
 A main objective for the group is therefore to use immunological knowledge for development of improved vaccines.

 About the group

 The group performs research related to modulation of adaptive immune responses.

 Current vaccines are still mostly based on the principle established by Edward Jenner in the late 18th century: A less pathogenic version of a virus is injected to protect against the threatening version.

 During the past year, we have witnessed a near paradigm shift for vaccine development against SARS-CoV-2, in that the vaccines are mostly based on only selected parts of the virus.
 This has enabled rapid development of efficient vaccines, and generated knowledge that will be highly valuable also for quenching of future pandemic threats.

 Vaccine efficacy is dependent on the vaccine’s ability to induce the type of immune responses that are most relevant for protection against a particular virus.
 However, formation of immune responses will be affected by age, sex, health status, genetic background, as well as previous exposures to other viruses and bacteria.

 A main objective for the group is to study immunological mechanisms behind protective immunity in selected parts of the population, and use the generated knowledge for development of improved vaccine formats against variable pathogens.